 “When the well is dry, we know the worth of water.”
 In 2022, Benjamin Franklin’s words have never been more meaningful.

-As a global society, we’ve known for a long time that the way we live and do business simply isn’t sustainable.
-Many of us remember being told in school that fossil fuels were finite and that the planet was getting warmer but it seemed a ‘faraway problem’ then.
-Today we know that this isn’t the case.
-However, human nature means we can feel inclined to avoid uncomfortable truths - we prefer to avoid the ‘faraway problems’ - or in commerce, we avoid what we perceive to be a threat to how we are used to doing business.
+As a global community, we’ve known for a long time that the way we live and do business simply isn’t sustainable.
+However, human nature means we can feel inclined to avoid uncomfortable truths - we avoid what we perceive to be a threat to how we are used to doing business.